 The University, the State of Alabama's (the "State") oldest institution of higher education, is the senior comprehensive doctoral-level institution in Alabama and began instructing students in 1831.
 Established by constitutional provision, with subsequent statutory mandates and authorizations, the University advances the intellectual and social condition of all the people of the State through quality programs of instruction, research and service.
 The University is a fully accredited institution of higher learning offering bachelor's, master's and doctoral degrees in nearly 200 fields of study.
 Professional programs include law and rural medicine.
-The University, a beautiful 1,300-acre residential campus located in Tuscaloosa, Alabama, features exceptional facilities and technology.
-UA emphasizes quality programs of teaching, research and service with scholarship opportunities that offer a global perspective, close to 600 student organizations, leading-edge research initiatives, and an academic community united in its commitment to enhancing quality of life.
+The University, a beautiful 1,400-acre residential campus located in Tuscaloosa, Alabama, features exceptional facilities and technology.
+UA emphasizes quality programs in the areas of teaching, research and service through scholarship opportunities, over 600 student organizations, leading-edge research initiatives, and an academic community united in its commitment to enhancing quality of life.